 While every family is different, I recommend boarding the airplane first, if possible.
 It will give you more time to get situated and let the kids get used to the surroundings.
 The time difference between boarding first or last is minimal and, after waiting at least two hours in the terminal your kids are ready for a change of venue.

 Be sure to tuck bags with toys and snacks under the seat in front of you so they are easily accessible.
 Begin with a small selection- the longer you can make them last and keep things “new”, the better.

 Of course many flights have in-seat entertainment and the uniqueness of the “little TVs” may be enough to entertain your kids for a couple of hours.
 We also rely on technology when all else fails.
-Kid friendly games for both iPhone/iPod Touch and Android devices abound, and movies are easy to add.
-As the girls have grown we have also purchased handheld game systems like Nintendo DS and VTECH and earphones.
+(See above about the headsets!)

 Try to Rest